NJIT-CS490-SP21/project2-cyp5/README.md

 * Secondly, It is taking more time to load the app when clicking on the heroku app link.
 So sometimes when Player X makes a move on one tab' it might take some time to reflect that on Player's O tab or on the spectators tab.

+* For future I wold like to add more CSS and add animation when a winner wins in my live board.

-* For future I want to add a feature where if a win is detected currently it prints out if PlayerX or PlayerO won.
+* Also, I want to add a feature where if a win is detected currently it prints out if PlayerX or PlayerO won.
 I want to print out the username of the player on win it winner output.